IBM/datascienceontology-frontend/assets/pages/contribute.md

 #### Concepts

 YAML defines a simple syntax for expressing key-value pairs, reminiscent of the [OBO file format](https://owlcollab.github.io/oboformat/doc/GO.format.obo-1_4.html) popular among biomedical ontologists.
-For example, the concept [reading a data table](/concept/read-table) is expressed in YAML as:
+For example, the concept [read a data table](/concept/read-table) is expressed in YAML as:

 ```yaml
 schema: concept